Compatible devices: ResMed AirSense 10, AirMini and Loewenstein Prisma machines.

 Mains power and batteries

-When travelling with your CPAP machine, you should inquire about available mains power.
-This ensures you can always have use of your device wherever you are.
+You should inquire about available mains power when travelling with your CPAP machine.
+This ensures you can always use your device wherever you are.

 If you have access to mains power, taking an extension cord helps avoid the struggle of plug placement – simply pack it in your travel bag or carry bag.